2025 Mazda MX-5 Miata RF

 7/10

 How comfortable is the MX-5 Miata RF?
-The Sport and Grand Touring trims are better suited for daily driving than the Club trim because they don't come standard with the stiffer-riding Bilstein dampers.
-But even so, no Miata is what we'd call harsh or unpleasant.
+The Grand Touring trim is better suited for daily driving than the Club trim because it doesn't come standard with the stiffer-riding Bilstein dampers.
+Even so, no Miata is what we'd call harsh or unpleasant.
 The Club also gets Recaro seats that have additional side bolstering to hold you in place while cornering.
-They're comfortable but the stock seats are pretty good too.
+They're comfortable, but the stock seats are pretty good too.

 The main reason you'd get a Miata RF is for its folding hardtop.
-Indeed, it is quieter than an equivalent soft-top Miata, both with the roof up and roof down.
-But even so, this is a noisy car to drive on the highway.
-There's a lot of road noise and wind noise.
+Indeed, the RF proved to be quieter than an equivalent soft-top Miata, both with the roof up and roof down, in our testing.
+Still, this is a noisy car to drive on the highway.

 The main reason you'd get a Miata RF is for its folding hardtop.
-Indeed, it is quieter than an equivalent soft-top Miata, both with the roof up and roof down.
-But even so, this is a noisy car to drive on the highway.
-There's a lot of road noise and wind noise.
+Indeed, the RF proved to be quieter than an equivalent soft-top Miata, both with the roof up and roof down, in our testing.
+Still, this is a noisy car to drive on the highway.

 Interior